 Safety Programs for Construction Workers

-There are many safety programs that you can adapt to your company to protect your employees while working on construction sites.
+There are many safety programs that you can adapt to your construction company to protect your employees while working on construction sites.
 At Industrial Compliance & Safety, we will look at the specifications of your hiring client, the nature of your work, and the regulations of OSHA to write a series of custom safety programs for your company to get you compliant with ISNetworld®, CSS, or other safety pre-qualification companies.
-Here are some of the most common safety programs required within the construction industry:

 • Fall Protection and Prevention